violazhong/violazhong.github.io/index.md

 I research in fair machine learning.
 I previously worked on: the accoutability & fairness issue in tenant screening tools & eviction records.
 Now I write code for [fairlearn](https://fairlearn.github.io/): a Python package to assess and improve fairness of machine learning models.

 I was educated in data science and economics, latestly in New York University.
 In my previous jobs, I worked directly with a varity of entrepreneurs, auditors, lawyers, policymakers, researchers and engineers.
 I write code most of time, and I have no problem in things like: math, legal papers, legal cases and financial statements.
-Having a grip on my diverse skillset, I usually will thrive in any multi-disciplinary environment.
+With a grip on this diverse skillset, I am mostly good at understanding things from very different perspectives.
+I usually thrive in any multi-disciplinary environment.

-Besides my engineer day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.
+Besides my day job, I am always open to joining exciting projects, so feel free to contact me: xz1809 [at] nyu [dot] edu.

 ## Research Outreach